Table of Contents

 Does my car have a factory-fitted alarm and immobiliser?

 If you’re unsure whether your car has both an anti-theft alarm and an immobiliser, you can consult the car owner’s manual or check yourself by trying to open one of the car doors after it has been locked.
-A mechanic can also take a look if you’re still uncertain.
-Generally speaking, if your car was made after October 1998, it should have its own immobiliser as well as a car alarm system.

 All keyless cars will have some sort of immobiliser as this is required to prevent unauthorised use of the car.
 The alarm and immobiliser should deactivate when the vehicle receives a signal from the key fob chip when it is nearby or when the driver presses the fob buttons.
 Find out more about the types of anti-theft systems and how they work in this blog.